 - Work hard

-The Restaurant Industry is changing and I doubt that this would have happened before the age of the internet and social media, but these forces have come together to create these kind of opportunities.
-Not everyone can be a Michelin starred chef, but Social Media really can help Restaurants with Outstanding food stand out.
+The Restaurant industry is changing and I doubt that this would have happened before the age of the internet and social media.
+These forces have come together to create these kind of opportunities.
+Not everyone can be a Michelin-starred chef, but social media can drastically help Restaurants with outstanding food stand out.

 What is the future for Hong Kong Soya Sauce Chicken Rice and Noodle?

-Becoming the first Michelin starred street food vendor in the world is a massive achievement.
-Mr Chan already had a queue before he opened his restaurant.
-That queue will now be a lot longer and the fame and recognition that he has achieved will not be short lived.
-He is one of the extremely rare Restaurants who will not have to market his restaurant – his food will do that for him, and already the quality of his food had created a name for his business.
-He will now be easily able to increase his prices, but I suspect that if he does, the increases will be modest, because he is an old school chef, who cooks to provide great food for others and that is what he loves doing.
+Becoming the first Michelin-starred street hawker in the world is a massive achievement.
+Mr. Chan already had a queue before he opened his restaurant.
+That queue will now be a lot longer and the fame and recognition that he has achieved will not be short-lived.
+He is one of the extremely rare Restaurants does not need to market his restaurant – his food will do that for him; and already the quality of his food had created a name for his business.
+He will now be easily able to increase his prices, but I suspect that–if he does, the increases will be modest, because he is an old-school chef, who cooks to provide great food for others and that is what he genuinely loves doing.